Efficient Numerical Wave Propagation Enhanced By An End-to-End Deep Learning Model

 \authorrunning{L. Kaiser et al.} {Luis Kaiser \at Oden Institute for Computational Engineering and Science, University of Texas at Austin;\\201 E 24th St, Austin, TX 78712, \and Richard Tsai \at Oden Institute for Computational Engineering and Science, University of Texas at Austin;\\201 E 24th St, Austin, TX 78712, \and Christian Klingenberg \at Department of Mathematics, University of Wuerzburg; Emil-Fischer-Straße 40, 97074 Wuerzburg, Germany, }

-\abstract*{ Recent advances in wave modeling use sufficiently accurate fine solver outputs to train a neural network that enhances the accuracy of a fast but inaccurate coarse solver.
+\abstract*{ In a variety of scientific and engineering domains, the need for high-fidelity and efficient solutions for high-frequency wave propagation holds great significance.
+Recent advances in wave modeling use sufficiently accurate fine solver outputs to train a neural network that enhances the accuracy of a fast but inaccurate coarse solver.
 In this paper we build upon the work of Nguyen and Tsai (2023) and present a novel unified system that integrates a numerical solver with a deep learning component into an end-to-end framework.
 In the proposed setting, we investigate refinements to the network architecture and data generation algorithm.
 A stable and fast solver further allows the use of Parareal, a parallel-in-time algorithm to correct high-frequency wave components.
 Our results show that the cohesive structure improves performance without sacrificing speed, and demonstrate the importance of temporal dynamics, as well as Parareal, for accurate wave propagation.}